joshdcar/azure-functions-extensions-cognitive-services/README.md

  - Cognitive Service API calls with a couple lines of code
  - Support for automatic retry policies for throttled requests
  - Support for automatic image resize for files larger then 4mb (Cognitive Services Limit)
- - Support for Key Vault storage of Cognitive Services Keys
+ - ~~Support for Key Vault storage of Cognitive Services Keys~~ Removed in Preview 4 as this is now supported in the Azure Functions Platform
  - Exception, Warning, and request time metrics logging

 Additional support for the remainder of the Vision offerings and additional support for Language and Knowledge will be coming very soon.